 Boruc started his professional career in 1998 with Polish third division side Pogoń Siedlce, his hometown club.

-The next season Boruc joined Legia Warsaw, one of Poland's most successful clubs, initially playing for the reserve team - as well as being loaned out in 2000 for half a season to Dolcan Ząbki.
+The following season, he joined Legia Warsaw, one of Poland's most successful clubs, initially playing for the reserves – as well as being loaned out in 2000 to Dolcan Ząbki.

-His impressive emergence eventually saw him earn the number one jersey before making his full Poland debut in 2004.
+His impressive displays eventually saw him earn the number one jersey before making his full Poland debut in 2004.

 Boruc’s exploits caught the eye of a number of Europe’s top clubs, with Celtic signing him initially on loan for a year before the move became permanent.

-A hugely-popular figure with the Celtic faithful to this day, he spent five years at Celtic Park, making 162 league appearances and winning three championships and the 2006 Scottish Cup with the Hoops.
+A hugely-popular figure with the Celtic faithful, he spent five years at Celtic Park, making 162 league appearances and winning three championships and the 2006 Scottish Cup.

 In 2010, Boruc moved to Serie A with Fiorentina to compete with Sebastian Frey for the number one jersey.

 He played the majority of games in his first season and was officially made number one in his second year, but the Pole was released in 2012.

-Boruc then moved to England with Southampton on a one-year deal and stayed there for two years in total, with his consistent form helping the Saints to an eighth-place Premier League finish.
+Boruc then moved to England with Southampton on a one-year deal and stayed there for nearly three years in total, with his consistent form helping the Saints to an eighth-place Premier League finish.

 The 2014/15 season saw Fraser Forster given the number one shirt at Saints, seeing Boruc move to the Cherries on loan in September 2014.

 The loan spell at Vitality Stadium was a success and, by the end of December 2014, Boruc had kept clean sheets in nine of his 18 appearances, helping the club go top of the Championship.

 The move became permanent and Boruc began the 2015/16 season as Eddie Howe's first-choice goalkeeper.

-He made 32 Premier League appearances in the club’s first top-flight campaign and a string of impressive performances followed last season which lead to him being crowned Supporters' Player of the Year for 2016/17.
+He made 32 Premier League appearances in the club’s first top-flight campaign and a string of impressive performances followed in 2016/17, leading to him being crowned Supporters' Player of the Year.